 A participating organisation, holding a valid Quality Label, may apply for a grant under the European Solidarity Corps funding scheme.
-As a general rule, the grant request will be submitted to the National Agency of the country where the organisation is based.
-Grant requests for 1) placements organised by Europe-wide or international organisations, and 2) activities of volunteering teams in priority fields identified at European level will be submitted to the Education, Audiovisual and Culture Executive Agency of the European Commission.
+As a general rule, the grant request will be submitted8 to the national agency of the country where the organisation is based.
+Grant requests for 1) activities organised by Europe-wide or international organisations, 2) activities of volunteering teams in priority fields identified at European level and 3) activities in support of humanitarian aid operations in third countries will be submitted to the Education, Audiovisual and Culture Executive Agency of the European Commission.

-In virtue of a thorough certification process (see separate fiche on the European Solidarity Corps Quality Label), the template for the submission of a grant request will be simple and easy-to-fill-in.
+In virtue of a thorough certification process (see separate fiche on the European Solidarity Corps Quality Label), the template for the submission of a grant request will be simple and easy to fill in.